Hawaii Long Term Care Insurance Cost, Companies and Quotes

 Hawaiians should be aware of long term care costs when planning for future long term care needs.
-Hawaii’s cost of care and future cost projections show how much long term care protection to buy.
+Because, Hawaii’s cost of care and future cost projections tell you how much long term care protection you need.

-Another study on the cost of long term care services is by the Fortune 500 company, Genworth Financial.
-The Genworth Financial 2018 Cost of Care Survey includes long term care costs of more than 15,000 long term care providers.
-Following are Hawaii long term care costs from that study.
+The most current study on the cost of long term care services is by the Fortune 500 company, Genworth Financial.
+The Genworth 2019 Cost of Care Survey includes long term care costs of more than 15,000 long term care providers.
+Here are the Hawaii long term care costs from that study.

 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|